Biography of Margaret Thatcher

 First Term

 By the end of 1981, her approval rating fell to 25 percent, the lowest in British history.
-But by early 1982, Margaret's efforts finally yielded positive results: the economy began to recover, gradually restoring her popularity among voters.
+But by early 1982, Margaret's efforts finally paid off: the economy started bouncing back, and her popularity with voters began climbing again.

 The Prime Minister held weekly meetings with Queen Elizabeth to discuss and exchange opinions.
-Later, Thatcher wrote in her memoirs that these meetings were not mere formalities but played a significant role in decision-making.
+Thatcher later wrote in her memoirs that these weren't just ceremonial meetings—they actually influenced major decisions.

 Second Term